dhis2-metadata/CRVS_COD/docs/crvs_cod_icd11-app-userguide.md

 To add a new language for translation, click the "Add Language" button.
 A popup will appear with a dropdown list of available languages for selection.
 The translations for the selected language will appear in the last column of the table.

-Note: If the selected language is French or Arabic, translations will already be available, as the app currently includes French and Arabic translations in its resources.
+> **Note**: If the selected language is French or Arabic, translations will already be available, as the app currently includes French and Arabic translations in its resources.
 For other languages, you have to add the translation to the appropriate key.

 ![](resources/images/icd11userguide/image3.png)